 The construction of the Bahá’í House of Worship in New Delhi provided what was probably the most widely recognized symbol of the kind of transformation Bahá’u’lláh has envisioned for the human heart and society.
 The lotus-shaped design reflects the conviction that a new and better world can flower out of even the most dire conditions.
 It also serves as a symbol of unity.
 Since its inauguration in 1985, an average of ten thousand people a day from all religious, racial or national backgrounds come together under its dome in silent worship to a common Creator.

 As the Bahá’í community in India grew in size and capacity, it started to play an increasingly prominent role in the life of society.
 In increasing number of national spaces, the Bahá’í contributions to shape and advance thinking on areas such as communal harmony, gender equality, education, equality of women and men, governance and development became highly valued.

-Today, the Bahá’ís of India number more than two million.
+Today, the Bahá’ís of India are spread throughout the country from all cultural, linguistic, and ethnic backgrounds.
 They are dedicated to serve their nation by joining with their compatriots in building communities that embody unity and justice, that are free of all forms of prejudices, where women and men serve society together shoulder to shoulder as equals, where children and youth receive the best of both spiritual and scientific education, and where the community’s devotional life protects it from harmful social forces.